drummondlab/drummondlab.github.io/team/_posts/2016-06-08-haneul-yoo.md

 image: /assets/images/team/haneul-yoo.png
 alum: false
 ---
-Haneul is a graduate student in the [Biochemistry & Molecular Biophysics][1] graduate program at the [University of Chicago][2].
+Haneul received her Ph.D. from the [Biochemistry & Molecular Biophysics][1] graduate program at the [University of Chicago][2].
 She joined the Drummond lab in June 2016.

 Haneul received her B.S. in Biochemistry in 2013 from UCLA.
 She studied actin polymerization and [cytoplasmic streaming][3] in fruit fly oocytes in the Quinlan lab until she decided to leave sunny California for graduate school.